IlikeBB/Real-Time-pyVHR/README.md

 pip install tensorflow==2.2.0
 pip install tensorflow-estimator==2.2.0

-#If device had a gpu that supports CUDA.
+#If device has a gpu that supports CUDA.
 pip install tensorflow-gpu==2.2.0
 #---------------------------------------